 14.That’s Alright Mama (Paul)

 Yes, I’m leaving Let it Be off there: I choose to make it a single, with One After 909 as its B-side, which as a resurrected old Lennon-McCartney track would make a nice counterpoint to Let it Be in 1970 after the band’s breakup, and much more appropriate than the daft You Know My Name Look Up My Number, the actual B Side.
-Besides, it’s really it’s in the spirit of early Beatles to have single tracks that aren’t on albums, so I can dump all the problem songs, the ones I disklike or don’t fit on my fun, live Get Back, right here.
+Besides, it’s a way I can dump all the problem songs, the ones I disklike or don’t fit on my fun Get Back.